Period leaking: Why it happens & how to deal

 How to prevent period leaks

-There’s an app for everything these days.
+The good news is there’s an app for everything these days.
 Unfortunately, there is no app to erase the embarrassed feeling that follows period leakage – so try a period tracker app to plan ahead.

-Switch up your sleeping position: Sleep is prime time for pad sabotage.
+Sleep is prime time for pad sabotage.
 Sometimes, adjusting how you sleep on your period can help with, well, gravity—and make you less likely to leak.
 If you’re wondering how to sleep on your period to prevent leaking, then this one is for you: If you are a side sleeper, try rolling over onto your back or even sleeping on your stomach.

-Try a different period product: If you find yourself constantly bleeding through tampons — even the super plus absorbency ones — consider switching your period products.
+If you find yourself constantly bleeding through tampons — even the super plus absorbency ones — consider switching your period products.
 Menstrual cups and discs are less likely to leak and because they can be safely worn inside your body for up to 12 hours at a time—they have a way higher capacity than your average pad or tampon.

 Wondering how not to leak on a heavy period?
-Check this out: Both Flex Disc™ and full fit Flex Cup™ hold the same amount of period blood as three – yes, three – super-absorbency tampons, that’s a lot.
+Check this out: Both Flex Disc™ and full fit Flex Cup™ hold the same amount of blood as three – yes, three – super-absorbency tampons, that’s a lot.
 And as long as you’ve got your insertion and positioning tactic down, leaks are pretty rare.

 Compare that to Flex Disc, which holds 30 milliliters.
 Flex Cup Slim Fit holds 22 milliliters.
 And Flex Cup Full Fit holds 30 milliliters.